src-d/blog/content/post/id2vec.md

 one can imagine is magically reflected in the embeddings.

 ## Reproduce
-We are in the process of cloning all Git repositories in the world and building the [engine](https://github.com/src-d/spark-api) to access and analyse them.
-We've built [ast2vec](https://github.com/src-d/ast2vec) and many other libraries and packages to do MLoSC on top.
+We are in the process of cloning all Git repositories in the world and building [sourced.engine](https://github.com/src-d/engine) to access and analyse them.
+We've built [sourced.ml](https://github.com/src-d/ml) and many other libraries and packages to do MLoSC on top.
 Meanwhile, it is possible to grab the obsolete embeddings and play with them.
 They are the same as we use in [vecino-reference](https://github.com/src-d/vecino/blob/master/reference/nearest_repos.ipynb), the proof of concept notebook which finds similar GitHub repositories.
 They were built without